What is data breach insurance?

 - Credit card data breaches.

-- Tempering of existing data in order to disrupt or manipulate normal business operation.
+- Tempering of existing data in order to disrupt or manipulate normal business operations.

 - Disclosure of sensitive business data